 Introduction

-ISO 8329 (χMCF) aims at describing connections or joints related to mechanical systems or structures.
-The demand for such a standard has grown from the observation that modern PLM systems - while working well with part information, like geometry, material, weight etc. - are lacking a consistent handling of logical and process related connection information (like parts being connected, orientation of point connections, assembly process parameter etc.).
+This document aims at describing connections or joints related to mechanical systems or structures.
+The demand for such a standard has grown from the observation that modern product lifestyle management (PLM) systems, while working well with part information (e.g. geometry, material, weight), are lacking a consistent handling of logical and process related connection information (e.g. parts being connected, orientation of point connections, assembly process parameter).

 PLM workstreams need to include connection data to automate development processes and enable seamless data flows between engineering functions. χMCF is intended to be the “language” that is understood and used by the various tools to exchange connection data along the development chain.

-The initial motivation to develop this standard has come from the automotive industry (Annex C).
-However, there is no element in the standard that limits it to this industry.
+The initial motivation to develop this document came from the automotive industry (see Annex C).
+However, there is no element in this document that limits it to this industry.
 It is clearly targeted to support virtual development processes for mechanical systems or structures in any industrial area.

-Regardless of the actual industry, complex technical systems such as vehicles, planes, ships etc. typically consist of thousands of individual parts which are assembled by joints.
+Regardless of the actual industry, complex technical systems (e.g. vehicles, planes, ships) typically consist of thousands of individual parts which are assembled by joints.
 Depending on the involved materials and the manufacturing processes, a wide range of joining types are used within an individual technical structure or system.
-It ranges from welds, bolt connections, adhesives, rivets, clips, etc. The efficient and reliable data management of this connection data is not only required for the actual design & verification process (CAD & CAE) but also for manufacturing planning and even cost estimations.
+It ranges from welds, bolt connections, adhesives, rivets, clips, etc. The efficient and reliable data management of this connection data is not only required for the actual design and verification process [computer-aided design (CAD) and computer-aided engineering (CAE)], but also for manufacturing planning and even cost estimations.
 Various design, material and manufacturing parameters are required to be managed for each connection.

 The available details for connections or joints grow along the development process.
-At different stages (concept phase, detailed design, verification, manufacturing planning, …) and in different functions (CAD, CAE, manufacturing, …) data will be added and consumed.
-So, a database for connection data is required.
+At different stages (e.g. concept phase, detailed design, verification, manufacturing planning) and in different functions (e.g. CAD, CAE, manufacturing) data will be added and consumed, therefore a database for connection data is required.
 But also, the tools adding or extracting data need to understand the data structure and use a common description language. χMCF, defined in this document, serves as this language.

-The advantage is evident, integrating connection data into the PLM structure and using a common language (χMCF) for data exchange, avoid data conversions or re-generations and, hence, avoid inconsistencies and flaws during system development.
+The advantage is evident, integrating connection data into the PLM structure and using a common language (χMCF) for data exchange, replaces data conversions or re-generations and, hence, decreases inconsistencies and flaws during system development.